-Selling expenses increased 15.6% to \$62.5 million for fiscal year 2008 as compared to \$54.0 million in fiscal year 2007.
-As a percentage of net sales, selling expenses were 12.5% of net sales in fiscal years 2008 and 2007.
+Selling expenses increased 15.6% to \$62.5 million for fiscal 2008 as compared to \$54.0 million in fiscal 2007.
+As a percentage of net sales, selling expenses were 12.5% in fiscal 2008 and fiscal 2007.
 The increase in selling expenses was attributable to higher levels of personnel costs, which comprised over 30% of the increase, and international expansion, which comprised more than 50% of the increase.
 The remaining increase was caused by the increased facilities and infrastructure costs incurred with the facilities expansion, primarily in Brookings, South Dakota.
 The increase in the number of employees was planned to cover growth expectations across all markets and included the impact of hiring additional personnel to support various other investments made into growing areas, such as our services business and commercial sales.
 The increase in the international costs included increased costs of personnel and related items.